Download CBU's full Title IX policy document or navigate to specific sections below:

 All incidents of sex discrimination, including sexual misconduct or retaliation, should be reported.
-The Title IX Coordinator will provide for the adequate, reliable, and impartial investigation of all complaints.
+The Title IX Coordinator will provide for the adequate, reliable, and impartial Investigation of all complaints.
+In addition the Title IX Coordinator will make all efforts to stop, prevent, and remedy any negative effects of the sexual misconduct.

 - To ensure a prompt and thorough Investigation, the Reporting Party should provide

-- The name, department, and position of the person or persons allegedly causing the sex discrimination (which includes: sexual misconduct, sexual violence, and harassment) or retaliation.
+- The name, department, and position of the person or persons allegedly causing the sex discrimination.

 - A description of the incident(s), including the date(s), location(s), and the presence of any witnesses.

-- If the Complainant is an employee: the alleged effect of the incident(s) on the Complainant's position, salary, benefits, promotional opportunities, or other terms or conditions of employment.
+- If the Reporting Party is an employee: the alleged effect of the incident(s) on the Reporting Party’s position, salary, benefits, promotional opportunities, or other terms or conditions of employment.

 - The names of other Students or employees who might have been subject to the same or similar sex discrimination or retaliation.

-- Any steps the Complainant has taken to try to stop the sex discrimination or retaliation.
+- Any steps the Reporting Party has taken to try to stop the sex discrimination or retaliation.

-- Any other information the Complainant believes to be relevant to the sex discrimination, harassment, or retaliation.
+- Any other information the Reporting Party believes to be relevant to the sex discrimination, harassment, or retaliation.

-An investigation into the report shall be conducted by the Title IX Coordinator or assigned investigators.
-The investigation shall be concluded as quickly as possible.
-The investigation will be conducted in a manner so that it is adequate, reliable and impartial.
+An Investigation into the report shall be conducted by the Title IX Coordinator or investigators.
+The Investigation shall be concluded as quickly as possible.
+The Investigation will be conducted in a manner so that it is adequate, reliable and impartial.

 The Investigation may include any of the following: interviews of the parties involved, including witnesses, and the gathering of other relevant information.